Zhao-Qihao/Useful-Tools/README.md

 ## Usage

 1. Run the script from the command line by executing python labeling_tool.py.
 2. Use the 'Load Image Folder' button to load all images from a specified directory.
+While loading the image, the corresponding ground truth file will also be loaded, and the bounding boxes will be displayed on the image.
+At this point, you can click on the bounding box that you consider important with the mouse, and it will be saved automatically.
-3. Use the 'Load Single Image' button to load a single image file.
+3. Use the 'Reset Current Image' button to clear all annotations and ground truth data for the current image.
-4. Click and drag the right mouse button to draw a bounding box on the image.
+4. Use the 'Draw Box' button When the ground truth file is missing some bounding box information for the targets and drag the right mouse button to draw a bounding box on the image, The bounding boxes you draw will be automatically appended and saved in the ground truth file without overwriting the original ground truth file.
+And then you need to click 'Reset Current Image' button to reload the image and boxes.
 5. Use the 'Next Image' button to move to the next image in the sequence.
-6. Use the 'Reset Current Image' button to clear all annotations and ground truth data for the current image.
+6. Use the 'Load Single Image' button to load a single image file.
-7. The ground truth data is saved automatically as you draw new bounding boxes.

 Example:
 ```bash